rolemadelen/blog-v1/posts/blog/en-leetcode-sqrtx.md

 # Approach

-At first, I was going to use the [babylonian method](blogs.sas.com/content/iml/2016/05/16/babylonian-square-roots.html) to find the square root.
+At first, I was going to use the [Babylonian method](blogs.sas.com/content/iml/2016/05/16/babylonian-square-roots.html) to find the square root.

 However, we're only using integers here meaning we don't need to worry about decimal points at all.
 So, I used a binary search.